kapasrilakshmi075/Task-1-Data-Cleaning-Netflix/README.md

 ## ✅ Outcome

-Successfully cleaned and preprocessed the Netflix dataset by handling missing values, removing duplicates, standardizing formats, validating data types, and preparing the dataset for further analysis and visualization.
+Successfully cleaned and preprocessed the Netflix dataset by handling missing values, removing duplicates, standardizing date formats, validating data types, and removing unnecessary columns.
+The final dataset is clean, consistent, and ready for further analysis.

 ---

-## 🚀 Author
+## 👩‍💻 Author

 **Kapa Sri Lakshmi**